YMCA Hayo-Went-Ha Camps: Leadership Corps

-This program is for completed 11th grade campers that help prepare themselves to become future Hayo-Went-Ha staff.
+This program is for completed 11th-grade campers who are preparing to become future Hayo-Went-Ha staff.

 YMCA Camp Arbutus/Hayo-Went-Ha for Girls

-During the 1980s, attempts were made by the state YMCA to include girls in camping activities.
+During the 1980s, the State YMCA attempted to include girls in camping activities.
 In the early 1990s, a girls' camp was formed at nearby Bows Lake.
-This facility, however, proved to be insufficient for long term use.
-The state YMCA then acquired Camp Arbutus, a camp south of Traverse City, Michigan on Arbutus Lake, which became the new site of YMCA Camp Arbutus Hayo-Went-Ha for Girls.
+This facility, however, proved to be insufficient for long-term use.
+The state YMCA then acquired Camp Arbutus, a camp south of Traverse City, Michigan, on Arbutus Lake, which became the new site of YMCA Camp Arbutus Hayo-Went-Ha for Girls.